shiplet/shiplet.dev/posts/core-rust-features-for-non-rustaceans.md

 twDomain: "shiplet.dev"
 ---

 This is a quick overview of some unique Rust features: things you'll find in Rust that you won't readily find in other popular languages.
 If you're familiar with Javascript, I think of this list as being analogous to a list of JS things like hoisting, prototypes, and the event loop.
-It's a living document, so if sections are incomplete or empty, that will change in the future!
+It's a living document, so if sections are missing, incomplete, or empty, that will change in the future!

 ## Ownership
 - at any given point, a piece of data can have either, *but not both*, of the following: one mutable reference, or any number of immutable references